A Dermatologist's Guide to Choosing the Right Acid for Your Skin

-What’s the Difference Between AHA and BHA?
+What’s the Difference Between AHAs and BHAs?

-How Often Should You Use Acids
+How Often Should You Use Acids?

-“If you’re using retinol, only use AHAs once a day, if you’re not using retinols you can use fruit acids twice a day,” Ginn says.
-“A little tingling is fine, but excessive burning, redness, or itchiness means your skin is becoming irritated and this is not okay.
-It means what you’re using is too strong and you should decrease the frequency of use or the percentage of acid.
+According to Dr. Ginn, there are warning signs to look for to determine whether you’re over-exfoliating.
+“A little tingling is fine, but excessive burning, redness or itchiness means your skin is becoming irritated, and this is not OK,” she says.
+“It means that what you’re using is too strong and you should decrease the frequency of use or the percentage of acid.
 I don’t believe in no pain, no gain.”

 Common Types of AHAs, BHAs and More Skin-Care Acids

 “This is a beta-hydroxy-acid, commonly used for acne, and it can be drying,” Dr. Ginn says.
 The acid works by unclogging pores and loosening the buildup of dead skin from skin’s surface.
 One product with salicylic acid that’s gentle yet effective is the La Roche-Posay Effaclar Medicated Gel Acne Face Wash.

 LHA is a more gentle derivative of salicylic acid.
 It can be used to help decongest pores, remove dead skin cells and smooth skin and is perfect for people with sensitive skin types who find salicylic acid to be irritating or drying.
 You can find it in the Lancôme Rénergie Lift Multi-Action Ultra Milk Peel.

 Dr. Ginn says that glycolic acid, an AHA, can improve dull, lackluster complexions.
 She recommends following a product with glycolic acid with gentle, hydrating products to avoid dryness and irritation.
 One of our favorite products that contains glycolic acid is the L'Oréal Paris Revitalift Derm Intensives 10% Pure Glycolic Acid Serum.